Money Saving Pages

 Tips for Saving Money When Shopping

 • Collect coupons and use them when shopping.
-Even if it saves you only several dollars per grocery store visit, the savings will pile up over the year.
+Even if it saves you only a few dollars per grocery store visit, the savings will pile up over the year.

 • Buying store brands is cheaper than buying name brands and usually the quality is about the same.